Floor & Decor Holdings, Inc. Securities Litigation

 The Complaint alleges that during the Class Period, Defendants made false and misleading statements and/or failed to disclose adverse information regarding Floor & Decor’s business and prospects.
 Specifically, the Complaint alleges that each of the statements in the Registration Statement filed with the SEC regarding the current financial condition of the Company was materially false and misleading because, prior to the May 24 Secondary Offering, Defendants knew, but failed to disclose, that the Company had already begun to experience declining sales trends that would ultimately result in the reduction of its fiscal 2018 sales and adjusted earnings per share guidance, which had been increased as recently as May 2018.

 On August 15, 2019, the Court issued an Order appointing Lead Plaintiff and Counsel.
 Lead Plaintiff filed an amended Complaint on October 7.
 On November 12, Lead Plaintiff filed a second amended Complaint.
+Defendants filed a Motion to Dismiss the amended Complaint on November 21.
+On September 21, 2020, the Court issued an Order granting Defendants' Motion to Dismiss.

 Company & Securities Information